Jack-Ji/jok/README.md

 }
 ```

-Compile and run your game using command `zig build run`, have fun!
-Please let me know if you have any issue or developed something
-interesting with this little framework.

 Noticed yet?
 That's right, you don't need to write main function, `jok` got your back.
 The game is deemed as a separate package to `jok`'s runtime as a matter of fact.
 Your
 only responsibility is to provide 5 public functions: